John Joseph Kain: Early life

 Kain's sister, Mary Josephine Kain, served as a Catholic sister in Wheeling, West Virginia.
 Another sister, Margaret Kain, worked as his housekeeper for most of his career.

 Bishop of Wheeling

-Pope Pius IX appointed Kain as bishop of the Diocese of Wheeling on February 12, 1875.
+Pope Pius IX appointed Kain as bishop of Wheeling on February 12, 1875.
 He was consecrated at the Cathedral of Saint Joseph in Wheeling by Archbishop James Bayley on May 23, 1875.
 During this period, Kain had about 36 priests under his jurisdiction who were ministering to approximately 20,000 Catholics.

 Coadjutor Archbishop and Archbishop of St. Louis

-In May, 1893, Pope Leo XIII appointed Kain as coadjutor archbishop to assist Archbishop Peter Kenrick of the archdiocese of Saint Louis, and created a titular archbishop the next month.
-When Kenrick died on June 8, 1895, Kain automatically succeeded him as Archbishop.
+In May, 1893, Pope Leo XIII appointed Kain as coadjutor archbishop of St. Louis to assist Archbishop Peter Kenrick, and created him as a titular archbishop the next month.
+When Kenrick died on June 8, 1895, Kain automatically succeeded him as archbishop.

 John Kain died on October 13, 1903, in St. Agnes' Sanitarium in Baltimore after a long illness.
 He was 62 years old.
-He was interred in Calvary Cemetery in Saint Louis, Missouri.Kain is the namesake for Rosati-Kain High School in St. Louis.
+He was interred in Calvary Cemetery in St. Louis, Missouri.
+Kain is the namesake for Rosati-Kain High School in St. Louis.